 Sometimes, tisanes are made from a blend of plant types or from multiple parts of the same plant.
 Occasionally, tisanes are made from moss, stems or other plant matter.
 Kombucha is often classified as a tisane, but it is technically a symbiotic colony of yeast and bacteria (or "SCOBY").

 Tisanes may also be classified as medicinal or not.
 While many tisanes are high in antioxidants and nutrients, some have long histories of medicinal use; others are typically consumed for simple enjoyment.
 "Detox teas" are a popular category of medicinal tisanes.

 How to Make Tisanes

-Decoctions release more essential oils and flavor from plant matter and are often used for plant matter with tough surfaces or smaller surface areas.
-For this reason, leaf, flower and seed tisanes are generally steeped, whereas bark, root and berry tisanes are generally prepared as decoctions.
+Infusions are how we make tea--pouring boiling water over plant matter, also called steeping.
+Decoction is the method of placing the plant material in boiling water, which releases more essential oils and flavor.
+Decoctions are often used for plant matter with tough surfaces or smaller surface areas.
+For this reason, leaf, flower and seed tisanes are generally steeped (infusions), whereas bark, root and berry tisanes are generally prepared as decoctions.

 Brewing times and proportions for tisanes vary widely.
 They may be as short as two minutes or as long as 15 minutes, and may require as little as a pinch of plant material per cup of water or as much as several tablespoons per cup.
 Luckily, most vendors will supply you with instructions for each type they offer.